The Blade and the Warrior: An Introduction

 Legacy and Modern Influence

 Today, practitioners worldwide study ancient swordsmanship not only as a combat system but as a way to connect with history, cultivate patience, and foster respect.
-The legacy of the ancient warrior cultures reminds us that the art of the sword is ultimately the art of mastering oneself.
+The legacy of ancient warrior cultures reminds us that the art of the sword is ultimately the art of mastering oneself.

 For further reading: HEMA Alliance and International Kendo Federation.